SWNP99/Property-rental-management/README.md

 - `/my/invoices`

 ## Notes
-- This module uses Odoo core SMS (no Twilio).
+- This module uses Odoo core SMS.
+- Payments use Odoo's core payment framework with Stripe enabled.
 - Maintenance can only move to **In Progress** when assigned.

 ## License